Cooling and entangling ultracold atoms in optical lattices

-In conclusion, we have demonstrated the staggered-immersion cooling method to dramatically reduce the entropy of a many-body strongly correlated system in optical lattices.
-The achieved entropy is one order of magnitude lower than the limit imposed by the intrinsic heating, opening up a new regime for studying the low-energy physics.
-This uniform controllable system with over ten thousand addressable qubits can be used for generating large and robust entangled states \cite{Shor:1995,Dai:2016}, which are the key resources for quantum computation \cite{Raussendorf:2001,Ladd:2010,Harrow:2017}.
+In conclusion, we have demonstrated a cooling method to dramatically reduce the entropy of a quantum simulator.
+The achieved entropy represents a new regime for studying the low-energy physics.
+Furthermore, we have realized a high-fidelity two-qubit gate and prepared 1250 Bell states of neutral atoms in parallel.
+The defect-free atom arrays and entangling gate are essential building blocks for creating multi-particle entanglement towards measurement-based quantum computing \cite{Raussendorf:2001,Raussendorf:2003,Vaucher:2008}.
+For building a practical logic qubit towards fault-tolerant quantum computation \cite{Knill:2005,Raussendorf:2007,Fowler:2012}, our system meets the requirements on both the entangling gate and the number of physical qubits.
 Our technique is generic and practical for cooling insulating states of other species and systems in other geometries \cite{Kantian:2018}.
-For the gapless fermionic phases, our method could dramatically improve the efficiency of entropy transport \cite{Tin-LunHo:2009,Mazurenko:2017}, giving access to lower-temperature regimes for observing the d-wave superfluid phase.
-Furthermore, the defect-free platform is suitable for exploring the long-range quantum magnetic order \cite{Soerensen:2010,Lubasch:2011} and resonating valence bond states \cite{Trebst:2006} via adiabatic transformations.
+For the gapless fermionic phases, our method could significantly improve the efficiency of entropy transport \cite{Tin-LunHo:2009,Mazurenko:2017}, giving access to lower-temperature regimes for observing the $d$-wave superfluid phase \cite{Hofstetter:2002}.
+The defect-free platform and entangled pairs are suitable for exploring the bosonic antiferromagnetic order \cite{Soerensen:2010} and resonating valence bond states \cite{Trebst:2006}.

-We thank A. Kantian for discussions.
-This work has been supported by the National Key R\&D Program of China (Grant No. 2016YFA0301603), the NNSFC (No. 11874341) and the Anhui Initiative in Quantum Information Technologies.